 My writing has appeared in The Atlantic, Aeon, The Chronicle of Higher Education, The Guardian, The New York Times, newyorker.com, The Point, The Awl, Atlas Obscura, Slate and the Los Angeles Review of Books, among others..

-Some of my pieces have been named to best of the year lists by Longform.org and The Atlantic, and I've had work translated into five languages, including Farsi and Latvian.
+Some of my pieces have been named to best of the year lists by Longform.org and The Atlantic, and I've had work translated into eight languages, including Chinese, Farsi and Latvian.
 I've also shared my work on radio, for WNPR and the BBC.

 I travel, mostly on foot.
 I tweet, but not too much (@JMikanowski).
 And I cook, but not too well.
 I also do a fair amount of writing for the drawer.